 So, you’re a consultant...now what?

 Congratulations on making the decision to work for yourself!
 While challenging, being a consultant has the greatest rewards.
-Flexibility being the main one that led me to taking the leap over three years ago.
+Flexibility being the main one that led me to taking the leap four years ago.
 I wanted to travel and working at a desk in an office was not going to get me where I wanted to go.

 This piece is still my nemesis.
 I have always been organized but running the “behind the scenes” of a business is another beast altogether.
 Take the time to set up proper processes such as bookkeeping, contract development, invoice scheduling and project management structure.
 You can do all of these yourself but having proper documents in place before you need to invoice your first client will make your life so much easier.
 Blocking time in your calendar each week for business development, invoicing and admin tasks is an easy way to ensure they don’t get missed.